ASIAN LIVES MATTER | STOP ASIAN HATE | MOVEMENT STARTS HERE.

-Please be advised that we, Asian-Americans, Pacific Islanders (AAPI), Native-Americans, and others, firmly and passionately support the fundamental principles of the Black Lives Matter movement and would very much like to join the struggle to end racism and discrimination, and to use the well-known “Lives Matter” term and add to that and say “Asian Lives Matter.”
+Please be advised that we, Asian-Americans, Pacific Islanders (AAPI), Native-Americans, and others, firmly and passionately support the general principles of the Black Lives Matter movement and would very much like to join the struggle to end racism and discrimination, and to use the well-known “Lives Matter” term and add to that and say “Asian Lives Matter.”

 The truth is all of this extreme physical violence, hate-crimes, and racial discrimination against innocent Asian-Americans, Pacific Islanders (AAPI), and Native-Americans throughout the United States have been going on for decades.
 Only now it is finally receiving the much-needed media and political attention.
 So we must unite now and capitalize on this moment.
+We need and must march in solidarity.
 We cannot wait or expect others to do this for us.
 We cannot stand idle, hoping and praying for things to change for the better in the future.
 We are in total control of our own lives and our own destiny.
 No one else can or should do this for us.
 Of course, they can certainly help and we surely want them too.
 We will welcome and be glad for their much-needed assistance and supports, but we have to take the lead.

 Another important area of our vulnerable Asian-American and Native-American population that has suffered significantly more, but we don't talk much about and is not being fairly recognized in the media, by politicians, or by the general American public, is Asian-American women.
 Whom for decades have endured, abused, and been harmed twofold via racism and sexism.
 They have been wrongly and unfairly stereotyped as weak, meek, subservient, sex objects, sex symbols, uneducated, and more.
 These stereotypes further reinforced and directed the mentality of how the abusers, harassers, and racists treated and viewed Asian-American women.
 These outrageous and egregious mentalities and physical violence against all Asian-American women and others need to cease immediately.